-Histograms are typically used to approximate data distributions.
-Histograms and related synopsis structures have been successful in a wide variety of popular database applications including approximate querying, similarity searching and data mining.
-Histograms were a few of the earliest synopsis structures proposed and continue to be popular tools.
-Typically, the histograms are used as quick and easy estimates, and thus the slight loss of accuracy can be offset by fast histogram construction algorithms.
-A natural question arises in this context: can we find a fast near optimal approximation algorithm for the histogram construction problem?
-In this paper, we give the first linear time $(1 + \epsilon)$ -factor approximation algorithms (for any $\epsilon > 0$) for several histogram construction problems.
-Several of our algorithms extend to data streams.
+Histograms and related synopsis structures are popular techniques for approximating data distributions.
+These have been successful in query optimization and a variety of applications, including approximate querying, similarity searching, and data mining, to name a few.
+Histograms were a few of the earliest synopsis structures proposed and continue to be used widely.
+The histogram construction problem is to construct the best histogram restricted to a space bound that reflects the data distribution most accurately under a given error measure.

+The histograms are used as quick and easy estimates.
+Thus, a slight loss of accuracy, compared to the optimal histogram under the given error measure, can be offset by fast histogram construction algorithms.
+A natural question arises in this context: Can we find a fast near optimal approximation algorithm for the histogram construction problem?
+In this article, we give the first linear time $(1+\epsilon)$ -factor approximation algorithms (for any $\epsilon>0$) for a large number of histogram construction